refinedev/refine/documentation/docs/migration-guide.md

 :::note

-> These changes can be done automatically with `codemod`

 **refine** still supports the `authProvider@v3` for backward compatibility.
 We changed name to `legacyAuthProvider` and it will be removed in the next major version.
 If you want to continue using the `authProvider@v3` you can use it as `legacyAuthProvider` in your project.

 ```diff